 Meghan is a leader in the American Bar Association's Section of Antitrust Law through her role as a Co-Chair of the Mergers and Acquisitions Committee.
-Early in her career, Meghan clerked for the Honorable Jane R. Roth of the US Court of Appeals for the Third Circuit, giving her valuable insight into judicial thinking and how to successfully advocate for her clients.
+Early in her career, Meghan clerked for the Honorable Jane R. Roth of the US Court of Appeals for the Third Circuit.

 Meghan is active in the firm’s law school and judicial clerk recruiting process.
 In addition, she is a member of Freshfields’ diversity committee, was co-head of the African-American Attorney Affinity Network at her prior firm, and was a 2017 Leadership Council on Legal Diversity (LCLD) fellow.

-Meghan is consistently recognized for her work and client service by leading industry publications including Global Competition Review, Legal 500, and Who’s Who Legal.
+Meghan is consistently recognized for her work and client service by leading industry publications including Legal 500, Who’s Who Legal, and Lawdragon 500.

 Meghan’s experience includes advising: